Netanyahu says Israel could be headed to early election

 The divisions have prompted speculation that Netanyahu will bring forward an election that is not scheduled until 2017.

 In public remarks to members of his Likud party, Netanyahu gave his strongest indication yet that an early ballot could be in the offing.
-[ID:nL6N0TL2RQ]
+(Full Story)

 "I have not enjoyed the fulfillment of even the most fundamental obligation -- the loyalty and responsibility of ministers to the government in which they serve," he said.